Pike Push-up

 Variations:

-• Wall Pike Push-Up: Ideal for beginners, similar to the wall push-up.
-Perform Pike Push-Ups with your hands on the wall, gradually lowering them to increase the difficulty as you progress.
+• Wall Pike Push-up: Ideal for beginners, similar to the wall push-up.
+Perform Pike Push-ups with your hands on the wall, gradually lowering them to increase the difficulty as you progress until you can do them on the floor.

-• Elevated Pike Push-Up: Place your feet on an elevated surface to increase the difficulty and engage your shoulders even more.
+• Elevated Pike Push-up: Place your feet on an elevated surface to distribute more of your body weight on your shoulders to increase the difficulty.

-• Pike Position: Lift your hips towards the ceiling, forming an inverted V with your body.
+• Starting Position: Get into a standing pike position with your hands slightly wider than shoulder-width apart.
 Your head should align with your arms, and your knees should be as straight as your flexibility allows.
+Engage your core and maintain shoulder elevation and slight protraction.

 Breathing Technique:

-• Modify as Needed: You can modify the intensity by adjusting the height of your pike or the vertical alignment of your body.
+• Modify as Needed: You can modify the intensity by adjusting the degree of your pike or the height of your hips over your shoulders.

 • Additional Information: